NicholasPrice431/CancerClassification/README.md

 Download the 4630_Final_005 .ipynb file.
 That file is the back-end code and is used for training the model and acquiring model metrics.
 The model was created using the T4 GPU on colab.
 This considerably cuts down on training time assuming your system is not better.
 When running, make sure your file paths match the file paths in the code.
 If not, edit your paths to match your system.
+If you'd like to skip the training, download the latest checkpoint fro the checkpoint folder and start at the cell titled "Model Initialization".

 To run the Cancer Image Classifier, create a new folder (for example, cancer_classifier) and open it in your IDE.
 Inside that folder, create app.py, cancer_model.py, and classes.json, then paste the provided code into each file and place your model checkpoint (e.g., best_model_epoch5.pt) in the same folder.
 Open a terminal, navigate to this folder with cd "path/to/cancer_classifier", and install dependencies using pip install -r requirements.txt or pip install flask torch torchvision pillow.
 Once that’s done, start the app by running python app.py, then open a browser and go to http://127.0.0.1:5000/ to upload an image and see the model’s cancer subtype prediction and probabilities.